OzzCode/Presidents_Mining_Monitor/README.md

 1. Copy `.env.example` to `.env` and fill in your values.
 2. Install dependencies: `pip install -r requirements.txt`
 3. Run: `python main.py`

+## License

+MIT — simple and permissive.
+See LICENSE for details.